HedgeWizardly/hedge-wizard-guide-to-the-realms/subclasses/Warrior of Mercury.md

 <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fmarvelblog.com%2Fwp-content%2Fuploads%2F2021%2F10%2Fleap-makkari.gif&f=1&nofb=1&ipt=5020c99c66bd0ee7a569fc8021783d65ee968b22e85f28e75b04fd42e25ed4c5" width="200px" />

 ## Level 3: Terminal Velocity

-If you move at least 15 feet in a straight line towards your target on your turn before making an Unarmed Strike or an attack with a Monk weapon, you can choose one of the following effects:
+You have developed two techniques that utilize your supernatural speed and momentum to empower attacks.

-_**Bullet Punch.**_ You can spend 1 Focus point to deal extra force damage equal to one roll of your Martial Arts die + your Wisdom modifier.
+_**Bullet Punch.**_ If you move at least 15 feet in a straight line towards your target on your turn before making an Unarmed Strike or an attack with a Monk weapon, you can spend 1 Focus point to deal extra force damage equal to one roll of your Martial Arts die + your Wisdom modifier.

-_**Shockwave.**_ As an Action, you expend up to 4 Focus points to force every creature within 10 feet to make a Strength saving throw.
-On a failure, creatures take damage equal to one roll of your martial arts die for every 30 feet of movement spent in a straight line towards the target + your Dexterity modifier, and are knocked back up to 15 feet away from you, or knocked prone (your choice).
-Doing so then expends any remaining movement you have left on your turn.
+_**Shockwave.**_ As an Action, you expend up to 4 Focus points and move up to your speed in a straight line to force every creature within 10 feet to make a Strength saving throw.
+On a failure, creatures take damage equal to one roll of your martial arts die for every 30 feet of movement travelled as part of this action + your Dexterity modifier, and are knocked back up to 15 feet away from you.

 When you reach 11th level, creatures take half as much damage from this feature on a successful saving throw.